DMacMakes/dmacdocs/content/en/torrens/ise102/week12/index.md

 * Edureka: https://www.edureka.co/blog/vectors-in-cpp/
 * Technical reference: http://www.cplusplus.com/reference/vector/vector/

-## Catchups

-Contact me on Discord to catch up and discuss code problems.
+## Tips for good marks in Assessment 3

-## CLARITY
+### CLARITY

 {{< alert title="The Golden Rule" color= "primary" >}}
 A player should never have to guess what happened.

 If they hit a rotten fruit, you have to make clear it was rotten fruit, and what penalty was paid.
-* Changing the top or bottom border to display "ROTTEN APPLE: -3 SCORE" for 2 seconds is one possible way.
+  - Changing the border to display "ROTTEN APPLE: -3 SCORE" for 2 seconds is one possible way.
-  * You could tutorialise it a bit by pausing the game for 2 seconds the first time it happens, so they def read the message.
+  - You could tutorialise it a bit by pausing the game for 2 seconds the first time it happens, so they def read the message.
+  - Have your fruit types and effects in the gui in the first place!
+If the they hit a poison fruit or deadly wall, tell them why the game ended.
+  - Game over popover: "You ate a poison fuit, they kill!"
+Use your own words though.

 {{< /alert >}}

+## A3 Required:Doing more than the minimum

+The brief says the Snake game is a base.
+It rewards building new things, added settings and features.
+When your tinker with it, when you flex a little.. we know you really understand it.

+* Go through rubric
+* Extra features!
+Things you can run into that change the game, difficulty settings, extra lives, best score recorded to disk.
+* Do more than the minimum!
+* Don’t just do exactly as i do visually.
+You could:
+  * Change the window dimensions (`setupWindow(50,25)`)
+  * Have a double-thick wall
+  * What can you display in unicode?
+Can you make the background or snake more interesting?
+* Use the gui to provide any info you want
+  * different fruit types what they give you
+  * Hints
+  * Your previous best score
+  * tell them how disappointing they are.
+* Action replay of the last 10 seconds?
+* Multiple game modes
+* Top 3 scores saved to disk and reopened each time app opens